SamyogShrestha/HTML-CSS-JavaScript/README.md

 # HTML-CSS-JavaScript
-This repository contains a brief practice of HTML, CSS and JavaScript
+This repository contains a brief practice file on HTML, CSS and JavaScript